When In Prison, Praise God

 “About midnight Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them” – Acts 16:25

 In the midst of our difficult times, we hardly can pray.
-However, singing praises unto God in the footsteps of Paul and Silas works.
+However, singing praises to God in the footsteps of Paul and Silas works.
 Because that will shake the earth and open up the doors of your prison no matter what it is.

 Will You Choose to Praise God In Your Prison?